Tianyar coastline

 Honest materials

 Local timber, woven bamboo, stone from the volcanic coast.
 Nothing imported for effect.
-The materials come from the same landscape you wake up to.

 The Name